Local Interpretations for Explainable Natural Language Processing: A Survey: Introduction

 \subsection{Paper layout}

-Before examining interpretability methods, we first provide a discussion of different aspects of interpretability in section 2.
-In section 3 we then discuss interpretability methods for NLP, dividing them into three different categories: 1) improving a model's interpretability by identifying important input features; 2) explaining a model's predictions by generating direct natural language explanations; 3) probing the internal state and mechanisms of a model.
-We also provide a quick summary of datasets normally used for the study of each method.
-In section 4, we summarise evaluation methods and metrics for each method, before then finally concluding in section 5.
+Before examining interpretability methods, we first discuss different aspects of interpretability in Section 2.
+In Section 3 we summarize and categorize three main interpretable methods in NLP, including 1) improving a model's interpretability by identifying the important input features; 2) explaining a model's predictions by generating direct natural language explanations; 3) probing the internal state and mechanisms of a model.
+We also provide a quick summary of datasets that are commonly used for the study of each method.
+In Section 4, we summarise several primary methods to evaluate the interpretability of each method discussed in Section 3.
+We finally discussed the limitations of current interpretable methods in NLP in Section 5 and the possible future trend of interpretability development at the end.